Knowit-Experience-Norrland/FigmaConverter/README.md

 ```

 ### Images
-As of now the images that are used is implemented as URL's from Figmas API.
+As of now the images that are used are implemented as URLs from Figmas API.
 ***IMPORTANT***
-These URL's are only available for 14 days.
-To use these images permanent as of now is to set them as the background-image of the element.
+These URLs are only available for 14 days.
+To use these images permanently as of now is to set them as the background image of the element.

 ```HTML
   <test-component